yxlin/ppda/README.md

 # Probability Density Approximation using Graphics Processing Unit

-The package uses general purpose graphics processing uit (GP-GPU) to conduct Monte Carlo simulations of basic and piece-wise linear ballistic accumulator models.
+The package uses general purpose graphics processing unit (GP-GPU) to conduct Monte Carlo simulations of basic and piece-wise linear ballistic accumulator models.
 The simulations are then used to approximate the model likelihood via a slihgtly modified method described in Homles (2015).